ragwantsadrag/raghav-daga-iot/Final Project/README.md

 #### Changes to Rating Criteria

-The rating criteria was too harsh as the "best" activity got a maximum of 3.65 out of 5 points.
+The rating criteria were too harsh as the "best" activity got a maximum of 3.65 out of 5 points.
 So, the ratings were then scaled by giving the best activity for a category 5 and scaling the rest of the activities in that category accordingly.

 ### Results